 Everybody talks about how essential customer engagement is.
-But when it comes to real-life strategies to improve this such-an-important metric, it’s a challenge to find them.
-And if you’re a new business, it’s probably even more confusing.
+But when it comes to real, applicable strategies to improve customer engagement, it’s a challenge to find them.
+And if yours is a new business, the whole thing is probably even more confusing.

 To solve this pain point, we’ve collected 14 ideas to strengthen your customer engagement strategy.
 Most of these ideas come with specific tool recommendations to help you implement them.

 We’ve also broken down these ideas into 6 categories – feel free to jump to the one you find most appealing:

 That’s plenty of ideas for you to try right away.
 So, without further ado, let’s just dive right in.

 Customer engagement can be defined in a variety of ways.
 In essence, it covers all successful connections between a customer and the brand held through different channels.
 These connections aim to foster loyalty and manifest themselves in the form of: